bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_4/workshop_4_instructions.md

 ---
-title: Workshop 4 - Comparative Analysis of Multiple Ancient Samples
+title: Workshop 4 - Comparative Analysis of Multiple Samples
 layout: single
 toc: true
 toc_sticky: true
 ---

 # Introduction
-In this workshop, you will extend your workflow to handle and compare multiple ancient mitochondrial genome samples.
+In this workshop, you will extend your workflow to handle and compare multiple microbe genomes.
 You will use Snakemake and LLMs to automate batch downloads, run analyses on many samples, and generate comparative plots.
 This workshop is designed for students with little prior experience handling multiple datasets or comparative genomics.

 # Template Repo
 - [Workshop 4](https://github.com/bu-bioinfo-comp-workshops/workshop_4)